-“The answer — which we probably don’t want to hear — is ‘Yes it is easier for men,’” Lisa Martich, a dietitian specialists at UPMC Magee Women’s Hospital in Pittsburgh, told TODAY.
+“The answer — which we probably don’t want to hear — is, ‘Yes, it is easier for men,’” Lisa Martich, a dietitian specialist at UPMC Magee Women’s Hospital in Pittsburgh, told TODAY.

-“Seventy to 80% of people losing weight are women,” Colleen Tewksbury, a senior research investigator and bariatric program manager at Penn Medicine, told TODAY.
+“Seventy to 80% of people losing weight are women,” Colleen Tewksbury, Ph.D., a senior research investigator in the metabolic and bariatric surgery program at Penn Medicine, told TODAY.
 “We don’t have parity, we don’t have data to measure the differences.”

 In a study published in the journal Diabetes, Obesity and Metabolism, researchers followed 2,000 people with pre-diabetes for eight weeks while they ate an 800-calorie, predominately liquid diet, including soups, shakes and 1.5 cups of low calorie vegetables.